 EvCC is one of 34 community and technical colleges governed by the Washington State Board of Community and Technical Colleges.
 The college is administered by a five-member board of trustees appointed by the Washington state’s governor.
 EvCC's president is Dr. David Beyer.

 EvCC was founded in 1941, with the college's first students taking classes at a converted elementary school.
 The college's main campus moved to its present site in north Everett in 1958.

 To learn more about EvCC history, check out Voices of EvCC, an oral history project recording the stories of students, faculty, staff, and alumni.

 The college serves students seeking a wide variety of education options.
 Students come to EvCC to affordably start their four-year degrees, earn certificates, train for a new job, experience hands-on training in professional and technical programs, learn English, develop basic skills, finish high school, train for a promotion, or to learn just for fun.

 The college offers associate’s degrees in Arts and Sciences, Science, Business, Applied Science, Technical Arts, Fine Arts, and General Studies.
 Certificates of completion are awarded in more than 30 technical and career fields.
 Students can also enroll in Adult Education, English as a Second Language, high school completion, and General Education Development programs.
 EvCC also offers professional and employee training through its Corporate & Continuing Education Center.

 EvCC faculty and staff work closely with business and industry experts, community leaders and other educational institutions to provide students with relevant, challenging experiences inside and outside of the classroom.

-The Everett University Center is located at at EvCC’s north Everett campus.
+The Everett University Center is located at EvCC’s north Everett campus.
 The center offers more than 25 bachelor’s and master’s degree programs through seven partner colleges and universities.

 EvCC students range in age from 12 to 85 with the largest number of students between 18-21 years of age.
 Thirty percent of EvCC's students are students of color.